VD-Group/2024_MERCon_TV_AS/README.md

 # Implementation of Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering (MERCon 2024)
-This repository contains the implementation codes for our paper titled "Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering", accepted at Moratuwa Engineering Research Conference, 2024.
-For more details, please refer to the full paper available [here]([link_to_paper](https://ieeexplore.ieee.org/document/9185345)).
+This repository contains the implementation codes for our paper titled "Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering", which won the award for the Best Paper (Mechanical Engineering Systems) at Moratuwa Engineering Research Conference, 2024.

 ## Table of Contents